w1ne/thepuppeteer/README.md

 What we want
 - feedabck of agents, conrol panel with color coding.
 - automatic report on stuck agents/uncomplete tasks.
-- more rubuts mechanism on taking taksks, and garabage collectors of taks whih where finished but not relesed teh lock.
+- more rubuts mechanism on taking taksks, and garabage collectors of taks whih where finished but not relesed th lock.
+Tasks should have some kind of timeout and agents should be able to speak to each other.
+- how to sync agents beayoind one machine.